Creative Commons License

 Available at: https://scholarworks.rit.edu/jsesd/vol23/iss1/12

-Click below to download supplemental content.Figure_1.jpg (355 kB)
+Click below to download the HTML version of this article and any supplemental content.Figure_1.jpg (355 kB)

 Accessibility Commons, Analytical Chemistry Commons, Curriculum and Instruction Commons, Educational Leadership Commons, Educational Methods Commons, Environmental Chemistry Commons, Higher Education Administration Commons, Higher Education and Teaching Commons, Inorganic Chemistry Commons, Instructional Media Design Commons, Materials Chemistry Commons, Medicinal-Pharmaceutical Chemistry Commons, Organic Chemistry Commons, Other Education Commons, Other Educational Administration and Supervision Commons, Other Teacher Education and Professional Development Commons, Physical Chemistry Commons, Polymer Chemistry Commons, Scholarship of Teaching and Learning Commons, Science and Mathematics Education Commons, Secondary Education and Teaching Commons, Special Education Administration Commons, Special Education and Teaching Commons, Student Counseling and Personnel Services Commons